 They were in production from 1985-2005.

-They still have a strong cult following that appreciates these unique little vans for their good size-cargo ratio and MPG.
+They still have a strong cult following that appreciates these unique little vans for their good size-to-cargo ratio and MPG.
 But probably the most notable thing in the context of campervans is that beginning in 1992, they were offered in AWD.

 Volkswagen Bus / Vanagon (Westfalia)